-Due to the sensitive character of classified information and data, a special clause may be inserted in security research projects which - as a general rule - excludes the dissemination of foreground to parent and/or affiliate companies or any legal entity which does not form part of the consortium.
+Due to the sensitive character of classified information and data, special clauses may be inserted in security research projects which - as a general rule - exclude the dissemination of foreground to parent and/or affiliate companies or any legal entity which does not form part of the consortium.
 The exception hereto is allowed, but only upon a joint decision of participants and Commission, taken on a case-by-case-basis.

 The responsibility for classifying information lies with the originator of such information.
 In cases of joint development, the participants concerned are responsible for defining the appropriate level of classification.
-The level of classification is solely based on the content of the information and has to follow the existing security classifications established on national and Community level e.g. "restricted", "confidential", "secret", "top secret".
+The level of classification is solely based on the content of the